mawicks/mvarch/README.md

 ## Motivation

-A number of multivariate volatility models exist in the literature (DCC, VECC, BEKK,  etc.).
+A number of multivariate volatility models for time series of asset prices exist in the literature (DCC, VECC, BEKK,  etc.).
 This package uses a general specification that includes a number of common models.
 Using this package you can generate either a DCC model or a BEKK model.